-LHTP: use the GA strings to encode how prices will change from period to period.

-Used to calibrate GA output with human-subject experimental data.

-For us humans, it seems that predicting prices is easier than predicting how to respond to changing prices.
+- LHTP: use the GA strings to encode how prices will change from period to period. - Used to calibrate GA output with human-subject experimental data. - For us, seems predicting prices is easier than predicting how to respond to changing prices.

-Perhaps this suggests how markets help us solve difficult problems (see the EJ June 2005 feature discussed in Lecture 2).
+Perhaps this suggest how markets help us solve difficult problems (see the EJ June 2005 feature discussed in Class 2).